ThermalSpan/just/README.md

 ### Why

-I needed a `json_xs` to pretty print json.
-Was simple enough i was like "Hey! why don't I just make another one".
-Of course I'm using the [json crate](https://crates.io/crates/json).
+I needed a `json_xs` type tool to pretty print some json.
+It was a simple enough tool, I thought "Hey! why don't I just make another one".
+I'm using the [json crate](https://crates.io/crates/json).

 ### Example